 Top Research Challenges for College Freshmen

-Download the full pdf infographic, PIL_Infographic How Do Freshmen Conduct Research for additional findings on freshmen research.
+Infographic How Do Freshmen Conduct Research for additional findings on freshmen research.
 Focus on the steps of research most freshmen find difficult, as well as the resources they find most helpful.

 The studies from Project Info Lit and Easybib reveal very similar statistics and results.
 The following short videos give you an idea of what students actually feel when confronted with these challenges.
-Watch the 2 ½ minute video PIL Freshmen Studies by ProjectInfoLit. followed by first 2 ½ minutes of the YouTube video Integrating Information Literacy into Courses by the American Public University.
+Watch the 2 ½ minute video PIL Freshmen Studies by ProjectInfoLit.

 “It is incorrect to assume that because most today’s freshmen grew up with a thriving Internet at their fingertips, they are naturals at college‐level research. ” Project Info Lit Research Reports: “Learning the Ropes,” Dec.
 4, 2013.